 Top India court says coal allocations were illegal

-NEW DELHI (AP) — India's Supreme Court said Monday that all government allocations of coal reserves to private companies from 1993 to 2010 were conducted illegally, and it will hold a hearing to decide whether to cancel them.
+NEW DELHI (AP) — India's Supreme Court says all government allocations of coal reserves to private companies from 1993 to 2009 were conducted illegally, and it will hold a hearing to decide whether to cancel them.

-The court's ruling extends beyond the initial case — dubbed "Coalgate" by the Indian media — in which the previous Congress party-led government was accused of costing the treasury hundreds of billions of dollars by selling or allocating about 155 coal blocks in 2004-09 without competitive bidding.
-A report by the country's Comptroller and Auditor General leaked to the media in March 2012 estimated those losses to have been around $210 billion.
+The court's ruling extends beyond an initial case in which the previous federal government was accused of costing the treasury hundreds of billions of dollars by allocating about 155 coal blocks without competitive bidding in 2004-09.